Summary Findings

 PPI Forecast Changes This Month

-In 2024, prices are predicted to decrease for seven PPI categories and increase for five categories, and prices for one category are predicted to remain unchanged, though the measures of uncertainty for most PPI categories do not rule out either an increase or decrease in prices in 2024.
+In 2024, prices are predicted to increase for seven PPI categories and decrease for six categories, though the measures of uncertainty for many PPI categories do not rule out either an increase or decrease in prices in 2024.
 Greater volatility in farm- and wholesale-level prices lead to wider prediction intervals for these products compared to retail-level products.

-Prices for farm-level eggs rose by 53.8 percent from January to February 2024 and were 15.1 percent higher than February 2023.
-New cases of HPAI were confirmed in egg-layer flocks in November 2023 for the first time since December 2022, though fewer birds and flocks have been affected in early 2024 compared to November and December 2023.
+Prices for farm-level eggs fell by 33.6 percent in May 2024 after increasing by 7.9 percent in April.
+The ongoing HPAI outbreak continues to affect egg-layer flocks, with volatile effects on prices.
+In May 2024, prices for farm-level eggs were 97.6 percent higher than May 2023, when prices reached a low following the initial onset of HPAI in 2022.
 The effects of recent HPAI cases on farm-level egg prices will be closely monitored.
-Farm-level egg prices are predicted to increase 34.4 percent in 2024, with a prediction interval of -23.2 to 165.0 percent.
+Farm-level egg prices are predicted to increase 2.7 percent in 2024, with a prediction interval of -22.5 to 55.0 percent.
 Egg prices are the most volatile category tracked by USDA, ERS, leading to a wide prediction interval.

 For official USDA farm-level price forecasts, see World Agricultural Supply and Demand Estimates at a Glance.
 For additional information, detailed explanations, and analyses of farm-level prices, see USDA Economic Research Service Outlook publications including Livestock, Dairy, and Poultry, Oil Crops, Wheat, Fruit and Tree Nuts, and Vegetables and Pulses.